 InFocus Capital Partners

-InFocus Capital Partners, established in 2016 and based in Jericho, New York, is a venture capital firm specializing in seed and early-stage funding for life science companies, particularly in the ophthalmology sector.
-The firm invests in startups with disruptive potential, experienced management teams, and attractive valuations, aiming to foster innovative solutions in the life sciences field.
+Founded in 2016, InFocus Capital Partners is a New York-based venture capital firm focusing on seed and early-round investments in life science companies, particularly within ophthalmology.
+The firm targets startups with disruptive potential, experienced management teams, and attractive valuations.

 14 past transactions